What is an Endowed Scholarship?

 The family of Dr. Bob M. Wood established the scholarship in his memory to financially aid a new student or a returning student to Bob Jones University.

-This scholarship, established by Donna Titchenal in memory of her parents, Paul and Addie Titchenal, is open to all students.
+This scholarship, established by Jeff Walker in memory of Donald E. and Demaris C. Walker, is open to all students.